bakikarakus/raman-clustering/README.md

 2-Open the Raman General Clustering notebook and use the eps values that were found in the Raman Silhouette Score for Clustering notebook.

-Note: If you are having trouble, feel free to send me email:
+Note: If you are having trouble, feel free to send me an email:

 muhammet.karakus@std.bogazici.edu.tr